epiksabin/WeBridge/docs/installation.md

-# OBridge Installation Guide
+# WeBridge Installation Guide

-Welcome to OBridge!
-This guide will help you set up OBridge for seamless integration between Python, C++, and JavaScript.
+Welcome to WeBridge!
+This guide will help you set up WeBridge for seamless integration between Python, C++, and JavaScript.

 ---